 STEP 1: PAINT THE CANVAS AND TAPE OFF

-Paint the entire canvas cream using a sponge brush.
+Paint the entire canvas cream using a foam paint brush.

 STEP 2: PAINT THE FAUX FRAME